 HOC also had to re-imagine client and resident services and how the agency assists customers who are working hard to reach their vision of success for their families, by extending access to greater opportunities through employment training, educational access, internet connectivity and by unlocking opportunity wherever there is a closed door.
-The county's economic competitiveness depends on providing children and youth - especially those growing up in poverty - with an education that will enable them to succeed.
+Given the number of customers on the wait list, HOC is also examining every opportunity to extend information, resources and some resident services wherever resources allow.

-Through HOC Academy, HOC aims to improve educational outcomes for its customers by partnering with nonprofit organizations, schools, and other agencies to ensure stronger connections to high-quality early learning programs, effective adult education and workforce training, as well as broadband Internet, and other technology.
+Through HOC Academy, HOC aims to improve educational outcomes for its customers by partnering with nonprofit organizations, schools, and other agencies to ensure stronger connections to high-quality early learning programs, effective adult education and workforce training, as well as broadband internet, and other technology.
 HOC Academy gives clients the tools and training to take an active role in improving their future and their family's future.
 Another example of how HOC leverages its resources to invest in the lives of residents is HOC Works.
 With this effort, the agency leverages its economic engine to ensure job-training, employment and contracting opportunities are provided to our customers.
 Historically, similar efforts have been used to ensure statutory compliance under the Public Housing program, often referred to as Section 3.
-While borne out of necessity, HOC Works goes further.
+While born out of necessity, HOC Works goes further.
 Currently, HOC has few statutory obligations under Section 3 given the conversion of public housing under RAD, and none by the end of FY 2018.
 However, HOC Works is expanding.

-HOC spent 2015 re-positioning its real estate for the long term, re-inventing how it serves, and re-imaging how it creates greater access to opportunity for its customers.
-HOC could not serve its customers and the residents of Montgomery County, some of whom are among the most vulnerable in this community, without the passion and commitment of all of its partners and volunteers in general.
+HOC spent 2015, 2016 and 2017 re-positioning its real estate for the long term, re-inventing how it serves, and re-imaging how it creates greater access to opportunity for its customers.
+HOC could not serve its customers and the residents of Montgomery County, some of whom are among the most vulnerable in this community, without the passion and commitment of all of its partners and volunteers.
 Vital to this work is the leadership of its Commissioners and the hard work of each and every HOC staff member - all in service to families and individuals who are at risk in this community.

-FY 2016 continued to propel HOC's mission forward as an agency.
+FY 2017 continued to propel HOC's mission forward as an agency.
 However, we cannot be satisfied.
 We will explore new ways to breathe new life and new energy into our work.
 Our ability to do so will require the on-going support of the Montgomery County Executive and County Council.
 To that end, HOC looks forward to working collaboratively to address the affordable housing needs of this community.